mcserverhosting-net/sitev2/content/faqs/panel.md

 To connect via SFTP and work with files, access the Settings of the server you want to edit.
 Under "SFTP Details," you can find the connection information, which can be found [here](https://mcserverhosting.net/faqs/how-to-access-files-using-winscp/).

-## Uploading files

-To upload files, follow these steps using the file tab on the dashboard:
+## Adding users to servers

+To add users to servers, follow these steps:
-1. Open the files tab.
+1. Open the "USERS" tab.
-2. Navigate to the desired folder for file upload.
+2. Click on "New User".
-3. Click on the "Upload" button.
+3. Enter the user's email.
-4. Upload the desired files.

-To connect via SFTP and work with files, access the Settings of the server you want to edit.
-Under "SFTP Details," you can find the connection information, which can be found [here](https://mcserverhosting.net/faqs/how-to-access-files-using-winscp/).
+4. Assign appropriate permissions based on the user's needs.
+5. Click "Invite User".
+6. Instruct the user to create their account.

 If you encounter any issues while using the application, please contact us in the support channel on Discord for assistance.